 The Endowed Fund was created “to enable the College to enhance its ability to provide students with internships that offer significant experience to expand their education.”

 The College of Liberal Arts and Sciences and the Office for Undergraduate Students is deeply grateful to Mr. Richard E. Kolman for creating this fund to help students succeed in their internships.

-If you would like to be considered for a Kolman Internship Need-Based Scholarship, please submit the following two items as part of the standard Internship Application located here on SharePoint:
+If you would like to be considered for a Kolman Internship Need-Based Scholarship, please submit a one-page description that outlines why funds are requested, how much funding is being sought, and how the funds will be utilized as part of the for-credit application here.

 Please know that the pool of funds is limited, and all requests cannot be honored.
 Students who work unpaid internships AND who demonstrate financial need are eligible to apply.
 OUS confidentially vets each candidate with the Office of Financial Aid to ensure that eligible students receive the funding support.